 You can iron the linen cloth on medium heat while it's still damp or overlay the fabric with a wet towel.
 Dry it entirely to avoid mildew.

 Avoid storing the linen on a plastic container or plastic bag.
 Don't let the cloth contact sunlight directly.

 Why is Linen Fabric Costly?

-Linen comes in different varieties, and so they differ in quality.
+Linen fabric comes in different varieties, and so they differ in quality.
 The high-quality one is soft & smooth without any impurities.
-D. linen is too hard to weave & hence it is costly.
+D. linen is too hard to weave & hence it's costly.
 Linen is light-weight and has inelastic fiber, which brings possibilities to broke down.

 The production industries have to take more care than any other textile fabric to produce linen without breaking down.